patricknss/owasp_clojure/README.md

 ```
 (ns your-namespace.core
   (:require [clojure-owasp.core :as owasp]))
+```
 Use the available functions to scan or monitor your application for security concerns.
-(You can expand this section with specific code examples or API documentation.)
-```

 ## License

 Copyright © 2020 FIXME